MarcCoru/MTLCC/readme.md

 ## Extract Activations

-This a scripted version from the Activations section of `NetworkVisualization.ipynb`
+`activations.py` is a scripted version from the activations section of `NetworkVisualization.ipynb`

-extract internal activation images as pngs to `tmp` folder
+to extract internal activation images from tile `16494` as pngs to `tmp/activations` folder run

 ```bash
 python activations.py \